-Crucially, the Sense controllers are also jumping in line with all over modern VR controllers in terms of inputs.
+Crucially, the Sense controllers are also jumping in line with all other modern VR controllers in terms of inputs.
 They’ll have thumbsticks and two face buttons, which has become the defacto standard with the likes of Oculus Rift, Quest, Valve Index, Reverb G2, Vive Focus 3, and more.
 Having the same button-and-stick layout across all these controllers makes it easier for developers to port their games from one headset to another.

-And then there’s the enhanced capabilities of the PSVR 2 Sense controllers.
+And then there’s the enhanced haptics of the PSVR 2 Sense controllers.
 Sony says they will include advanced haptics similar to what’s in the impressive PS5 controller.
 That means adaptive triggers that can change how each pull feels, and highly-detailed haptics that go far beyond the basic rumble motors in the PS Move controllers.

 Audio & Headset Haptics

 Amidst a very impressive list of capabilities listed above, audio might be the Achilles’ heel of PSVR 2.

 It’s here where we’d love to say ‘Sony is following every other major headset maker by including on-board audio on PSVR 2’.
 Alas, this isn’t looking to be the case.

-But there might be more to the story than we know.
-Sony has confirmed that PSVR 2 will include head-mounted haptics (another first among commercially available headsets).
+Sony has also confirmed that PSVR 2 will include head-mounted haptics (another first among commercially available headsets).
 That means that, like the controllers, the headset itself will be able to shake in response to things happening in the virtual world.
-In the case of the PS5 controller though, this is often achieved by sending audio waveforms to the haptic unit which buzzes accordingly so that you can feel the sound.